Every Recipe for the Perfect Easter Brunch 2023

 Jump ahead to:

 Why is it that I only get to eat deviled eggs when there’s a party?
-Well, thank goodness that Easter brunch is party enough.
+Well, thank goodness that Easter Sunday brunch is party enough.
+Set these on your brunch table and watch them disappear.
+Or pack them to go, if you're wondering what to bring to Easter brunch.

-Just as the name promises, this first recipe includes mayo, mustard, dill pickle relish, salt, and pepper, in just the right amounts.
+Just as the name promises, this first recipe includes mayo, mustard, salt, and pepper (but no pickles), in just the right proportions.
 A dusting of paprika adds the anticipated color and flair.

-Serious Eats has the basics of making hard-boiled eggs down to a science, if you’re looking for that.
-Skinnytaste tells you how to make them in an Instant Pot, handy if you want to crank out enough for an Easter egg hunt as well as brunch.
-The last recipe steps up the seasonings with a touch of smoked paprika, ground mustard, chili powder, fresh chives, and dill.
+Love pickles?
+Try the Stylish Cravings version of deviled eggs.
+Skinnytaste tells you how to make your eggs in an Instant Pot, handy if you want to crank out enough for an Easter egg hunt as well as brunch.
+The last recipe will appeal to the guacamole lovers at your brunch, using avocado in place of mayo for a creamy (and appropriately hued) spring-green deviled egg.

-Hot cross buns, French toast, and carbs to crave
+Hot cross buns, French toast, and more Easter carbs

+What to serve for Easter brunch?
 If there's one Easter brunch food that comes to mind, it's hot cross buns (okay, and ham, or anything with eggs or carrots, or ... never mind).
 But carbs play a much-loved role in the special spread, and you’ll want to be sure to include at least one recipe.
-No yeast for those hot cross buns (or no bandwidth for yeast-leavened bread)?
+No bandwidth for yeast-leavened bread?
 We've got options.

 Making hot cross buns happens to be a family tradition — and a perfect addition to your Easter brunch menu.
 This first version features candied orange peel (or fresh orange zest), lemon zest, three kinds of spices, and dried fruit in the classic yeast dough.
-But maybe yeast-leavened dough isn't your thing right now, and if that's the case, how about making Hot Cross Buns with baking powder, or Easy Hot Cross Buns starting with refrigerated buttermilk biscuits?
+A loaf version is a time saver, since you don't have to shape each individual roll; the Hot Cross Bun Loaf below happens to be vegan.
+But maybe yeast-leavened dough isn't your thing, and if that's the case, how about making Hot Cross Buns with baking powder, or Easy Hot Cross Buns starting with refrigerated buttermilk biscuits?

-If you're looking for make-ahead Easter brunch recipes, you start Simple French Toast Bake the night before so the crusty bread will soak up the eggy custard, which means the cook can relax on Easter morning.
-Feel free to serve some blueberries or raspberries on the side for a pop of color.
+If you're looking for make-ahead Easter brunch recipes, you start the first recipe below, a French toast casserole, the night before so the crusty bread will soak up the eggy custard, which means the cook can relax on Easter morning.
+Feel free to serve some fresh berries on the side for a pop of color.
 Spinach and Cheese Strata — which, as Deb of Smitten Kitchen explains, is just a savory bread pudding — goes together in a similar fashion.
 The bulk of the work for the vegetarian-friendly dish also happens the night before, making for both an elegant and easy Easter breakfast casserole.
+If your family loves waffles, consider a breakfast bread pudding that uses frozen waffles instead of bread as the casserole's featured carb.

 In the straight-carb category, Lemon Muffins are simple, yet bright and moist — and easy enough for a 7-year-old to help mix up.
 You can add a cream cheese frosting to bring them to the next level.
 Or try Coffee Cake Muffins, baked with cinnamon streusel on top and inside.
-In Easy Cheddar Scones, sharp cheddar cheese and sunflower seeds transform everyday scones into a savory addition to the perfect Easter brunch menu.
-Pizza Dough Muffin Pan Cinnamon Rolls begin with pre-made pizza dough and come together in just a few minutes active time.
+Then there are vanilla scones, a welcome addition to any Easter brunch menu.
+Pizza Dough Muffin Pan Cinnamon Rolls begin with store-bought pizza dough and come together in just a few minutes active time.
 A smaller crowd for brunch may mean you have time to create Churro Waffles.
 Cook each in a waffle iron as usual, then drizzle in melted butter and coat in cinnamon sugar.
+If cute is what you're going for, try pancakes arranged on a plate to look like the Easter Bunny.

 Quiche, frittata, and Easter dishes with eggs